sarthak-gupta-sg/PhaseShiftSurface/README.md

 # FizeauOpenCV

+This software project was done as part of collaboration for our Laser Optics Group at our center.
+The objective is to design a fully functional Fizeau Interferometer.
 This software computes wavefront from of Fizeau interferograms and then performs analysis using Zernike Kernels.
 Follwing functions are implemented:
 1. Phase computation (src/wrap.cpp)
 2. Phase unwrapping (src/unwrap.cpp) - Based on Histogram Phase Unwrapping from OpenCV Contrib